Copyright A Bar Above, generated with AI

 - Add the ice or water, and stir once more to mix thoroughly.

 - Garnish with extra lime wheels.
-Serve with a ladle and enjoy!
+Serve individual drinks with a ladle into a glass with ice and enjoy!